tfeb/tfeb-lisp-tools/README.md

 **`needs`**  lets you express a dependency on modules at compile time: it is `requires` wrapped in a suitable `eval-when`, but its arguments are quoted.
 Note that `needs` quotes its arguments: an older version didn't so this is an incompatible change.
 If you use strings or keywords as module names this doesn't matter, but it makes things like `(needs (:org.tfeb.hax.collecting :use t))` more natural[^7].

 ### The search list
 The list of path descriptions is **`*module-path-descriptions*`**.
-Each entry in this list isa *path description*, which is one of:
+Each entry in this list is a *path description*, which is one of:

 - a list, which should consist of suitable arguments to `make-pathname`;
-- a function of no arguments – the function is called and it should return something suitable to be an element of the searchlist (this process is iterated: if the function returns a function then that will be called in turn);
+- a designator for a function of no arguments – the function is called and it should return something suitable to be an element of the searchlist (this process is iterated: if the function returns a function then that will be called in turn);
+- `nil` which is ignored (this is useful so a function can return `nil` as a way of declining to provide a useful value;
 -  something else, which should be a pathname designator (probably either a list of a string) which is handed to `pathname` to turn into a pathname.

 The initial value of `*module-path-descriptions*` is `()`.

 It is perfectly possible to maintain `*module-path-descriptions*` manually, and that's how it worked for a long time.
-There is now a macro which makes this a little easier, perhaps.
+There is now a macro which makes this a little easier, perhaps, and a utility which helps with entries which are functions.

 **`define-module-path-descriptions`** defines module path descriptions.
 It does this for a particular host (this is one of the reasons logical pathnames are useful), and there are a bunch of options: the most simple ones control whether to add the descriptions before or after the existing ones, and whether to replace existing descriptions for the same host.
 Rather than describe it in detail here are a couple of examples (yes, this is copping out);